*PLEASE NOTE that there are FOUR STUDIO SECTIONS.*

-*PLEASE NOTE that there are THREE STUDIO SECTIONS plus the one hour lecture on Mondays.*
+*PLEASE NOTE that there are FOUR STUDIO SECTIONS.*

 Six hours of instructional studio and three hours of open studio per week.
 A study of drawing as a tool for articulating what the eyes, hand, and mind discover and investigate when coordinated.
 Some sessions will be devoted to drawing the human figure.